 How do I build credit?

 You can build credit by opening credit accounts and using them responsibly.
 This includes keeping your utilization ratio low (i.e. balances vs. available credit) and paying your accounts on time.
-If you can add a variety of credit types, it can also be helpful, though it’s not necessary.
+If you can add a variety of credit types, like loans specifically designed for people with bad credit, it can also be helpful.